HarveyLab/mouseVR/README.md

 9. Screw the thorlabs posts and post holders in place on either side of the base, and bolt down the ball using 8-32 screws.
 Adjust the height of the posts so that the ball cup sits firm and snug on the base.
 Once you've tested everything, you can put a piece of electrical tape around the seam to make it more air-tight.

 10. Attach the air supply.
 Screw the duct hose fittings onto each end of the duct hose.
 Place the rubber stopper into one duct hose fitting and slide the other duct hose fitting onto the attachment point in the base (it should fit tightly).
-Connect the rubber stoppper end of the duct hose to pressurized air using 1/4" tubing.
+Connect the rubber stopper end of the duct hose to pressurized air using 1/4" tubing.
 It can be useful to have a pressure gauge & regulator between the wall air and the duct hose, as well as an air filter.
 You should have at least 4 feet of duct hose in order for the ball to float properly.
 Add more duct hose to dampen the sound.

 11. Populate the the behavior circuit board.
 Refer to the behavior PCB section of the guide.
-At the very least, you need the teensy and the ribon cable headers.
-If you want an analog ball signal (as opposed to reading it directly from the teensy) you will also need the RC smoothing circuit (smoothing PWM output of the teensy) and whatever header(s) you will use to read that out (Nationa instruments or BNC).
+At the very least, you need the teensy and the ribbon cable headers.
+If you want an analog ball signal (as opposed to reading it directly from the teensy) you will also need the RC smoothing circuit (smoothing PWM output of the teensy) and whatever header(s) you will use to read that out (National instruments or BNC).

 ![alt text](https://github.com/HarveyLab/mouseVR/blob/master/Guide/ball_electronics_overview.png).